- 1 Have you ever been bit by a dog in Massachusetts (or anywhere else)?

 WHY CHOOSE ATTORNEY MICHAEL S. PAROUSIS FOR YOUR FAMILY LAW CASE?

 The Massachusetts dog bite law/ statute may seem simple but interesting and complex issues can often arise.
 It is therefore important for a victim who has been injured by a dog to seek legal advice from an experienced personal injury lawyer.
-Michael Parousis is an expert Boston divorce attorney as well as personal injury lawyer.
+Michael Parousis is an expert Boston divorce lawyer as well as personal injury lawyer.